-However, the flaws in the EU's asylum system exposed by the arrival of more than one million asylum seekers and migrants in 2015 remain.
-Parliament has been working on proposals to create a fairer, more effective European asylum policy.
+The flaws in the EU's asylum system exposed by the arrival of more than one million asylum seekers and migrants in 2015 remain.
+In September 2020, the European Comission presented the Asylum and Migration Pact while Parliament has been working on proposals to create a fairer, more effective European asylum policy.

 Below you will find all the relevant data about migration in Europe, who migrants are, what the EU is doing to get to grips with the situation, and what financial implications there have been.

 Definitions: what is a refugee?
 What is an asylum seeker?